arnaudin/arnaudin.github.io/_projects/brightidea-whiteboard.md

   - section_layout: text
     content: |
-      For more of my work at Brightidea, read about how we built [Brightidea Programs](/projects/brightidea-programs/) or how I contributed to the [core products and platform](/projects/brightidea/).
+      For more of my work at Brightidea, read about how we built [Brightidea Programs](/projects/brightidea-programs/) or how I contributed to the design of [core products and platform](/projects/brightidea/).

   # - section_layout: 1col
   #   images: